All Episodes

 And I was lying on the ground with two or three others as the gunfire continues.

-And I look up and there's a guy with a gun blasting away.
+And I look up, and there's a guy with a gun blasting away.

 Fortunately, it was one of the good guys.

-Did he was he able to move under his own power?
+Was he able to move under his own power?

 Do you know where he was hit?

-He was dragging his body from the second base in field, where it's dirt to the outfield to get away from the shooter while all this firing was going on.
+He was dragging his body from the second base infield, where it's dirt, to the outfield to get away from the shooter while all this firing was going on.

 And so here, you know, we're seeing our colleague as we're under fire.

-And that was of course emotionally uh distressing to know the position he was in, but he was shot in the hip.
+That was, of course, emotionally distressing to know the position he was in.

 There was no exit wound that I could see.